List of Child's Play characters: Officer Robert Bailey

 (played by Vince Corazza) - A corrupt cop who meets with Tiffany to sell her Chucky's remains.
 Tiffany kills him by slashing his throat with a nail file.
-Appears in Bride of Chucky and mentioned by Tiffany in Seed of Chucky.
+Appears in Bride of Chucky and is mentioned by Tiffany in Seed of Chucky.

 Ronald Tyler

 (played by Jeremy Sylvers) - A young private boy who befriends Andy at the military school he is sent to after failing to cope with living at several foster homes.
 When he finds Chucky (who mailed himself to the same military school to go after Andy again), he decides to go after Tyler instead.
-At first, Tyler finds Chucky to be a nice guy, but realizes the true colors of the doll's evil murderous ways once he attempts to transfer his soul into his body much like he attempted to do with Andy in the first two films.
+At first, Tyler finds Chucky to be a nice guy but realizes the true colors of the doll's evil murderous ways once he attempts to transfer his soul into his body much like he attempted to do with Andy in the first two films.
 Appears in Child’s Play 3.

 Russ

-(played by James Gallanders) - is a part of a con-artist couple, with his wife Diane.
+(played by James Gallanders) - is part of a con artist couple, with his wife Diane.
 Appears in Bride of Chucky.